TakingWW/dotfiles/README.md

 # About documentation
-There are no documentation around any configuration file here, but, its pretty simple to undertand considering you know what are the propose of the respective tool you are digging
+There are no documentation around any configuration file here, but, its pretty simple to understand considering you know what are the propose of the respective tool you are digging

 # Daydream